 Make an infusion with a pinch of dried leaves in one glass of water for a quarter hour.
 Drink three glasses a day.

 Take a relaxing bath by adding a good amount of a thyme flower infusion to your bath water.

 Make an infusion with three tablespoons of this dried plant, and one liter of water.
-Add to bath water.
+After that, add to bath water.
 These relaxing baths can be taken for 15 to 20 minutes.

 Moisten a towel with warm water.
 Make sure that the temperature is pleasant.
 Remove the excess water and place over both sides of the face.
 This will help to relax tense muscles.

-This is a fairly beneficial course to help awaken the mind and alleviate tensions from daily activities.
+Next, music therapy classes prove very beneficial in helping to awaken the mind and alleviate tension from daily activities.

-A diet rich in calcium helps protect the teeth from wear and tear, caused by bruxism.
+Finally, a diet rich in calcium helps protect teeth from wear and tear which are among the consequences of bruxism.

 Which foods are rich in calcium?

-- Vegetables like spinach, onions, watercress, thistle, Swiss chard, and broccoli.
+- Vegetables like spinach, onion, watercress, thistle, Swiss chard, and broccoli.

 - Legumes: white beans, garbanzos, soy, lentils.